 Partnered with Hunger at Home in San Jose and Sewa USA to distribute food packages to community coordinators and distributors in San Jose and Santa Clara over a few weeks.

 At the Milpitas site, in the morning, we would load hundreds of food boxes to the trucks of distributors, and in the afternoon, we would distribute the remaining. boxes directly to the communities.

 Thanks to community coordinator Akari and others for connecting us to various families in need in their community.

 On December 28th, we donated 225 lbs of canned food, cereal, rice bags, and snacks to the West Valley Community Services to support 30 families' needs in winter.

 Raghav Rao, our NZ Volunteer Lead conducted a food drive where he donated 180 lbs of packed food which includes canned tomatos, beans, snacks, and Muesli cereal boxes to the Auckland City Mission Distribution Centre.
 This is enough to support approximately 25 families with kids.

-On October 18th, we donated 15 food packs for families with kids at the Sunday Friends location.
+We distributed 15 food packs for families with kids at the Sunday Friends location.

 On June 18, we helped Ravenswood City School District by sorting the books to separate out the unusable spoilt ones.

 On June 15, we distributed food supplies to the Bay Area Crisis Nursery at Concord.

 This organization helps prevent child abuse and neglect by providing supportive services to families and by providing a home-like environment for young kids.
 At a time like COVID-19, it is really important to support kids.